Dear Family Cook,

 I've priced out comparable college cooking courses (which don't cover nearly as much as we do) and they'll run you about $1000 each...

-You can watch the videos demonstrations over and over again, and everything is documented in the printable tutorials so you can refer to the recipes and information long into the future.
+You can watch the 5 videos demonstrations (info below) over and over again, and everything is documented in the printable tutorials so you can refer to the recipes and information long into the future.

 The bottom line is: What I’m offering you is much more comprehensive than a single lesson.
 And it costs a fraction of what you’d pay to learn each topic, one at a time.
 Plus, it gives you plenty of detail to get you started on the right path.